 About the fund

-This first round of the MGS Small Grants fund will focus on supporting accredited museums to get back on track after an extremely difficult year.
+This second round of the MGS Small Grants fund will continue to focus on supporting accredited museums to get back on track after an extremely difficult year and is now also open to non-accredited museums with an identified need that is a direct result of the Covid pandemic.
 With finances hit by loss of income and continuing uncertainty about visitor numbers for the coming year we understand that there will be a wide variety of needs and have tried to make this programme as flexible as possible.

 This fund will therefore cover small-scale project activity, as well as resource and activity that is not project based, providing it will deliver outcomes in one or more of these areas:

 Any organisation that runs an Accredited Museum in Scotland.

 Non-accredited, independent museums in Scotland that:

 - Meet the agreed definition of a museum: “Museums enable people to explore collections for inspiration, learning and enjoyment.
 They are institutions that collect, safeguard and make accessible artefacts and specimens, which they hold in trust for society.”
 MA definition, 1988

 - Operate a physical site/space/building which is normally open to the public for a minimum of 20 days a year.